frappe/erpnext_documentation/user/manual/en/quality-management/quality_goal.md

 <!-- add-breadcrumbs -->
 # Quality Goal

+> Introduced in Version 12

 It is collection of individual metrics that helps to quantify quality of application.
 It is a basic quality management process to establish a set of quality objectives.

 You can create a Quality Goal for your business having multiple Quality Objectives.
 Different Quality Objectives for a Goal can have definite numeric target or target measured in terms of completion status(yes or no).
 It is monitored based on Frequency which is set for that Goal.

 <img class="screenshot" alt="Quality mangement" src="{{docs_base_url}}/assets/img/quality-management/Goal.gif">